lcx366/GGTOOLS/README.md

 - **1.1.6 — Mar 31,  2020**

   - Fixed the issue that the boundary file(defines the study area) goes across the prime meridian.
-From now on, boundary files that go across the prime meridian are supported.
+From now on, boundary files that pass through the prime meridian are supported.

 ## Next release